davestewart/javascript-state-machine/docs/config/handlers.md

 	A single state's action: <code>state@action</code>
 </h4>

-A single action specific to a single state.
+An action called from a specific state.

 This pattern gives you allows you to specifically target a state and action, giving you fine-grained control over when to fire a handler.